 HEVs typically use the ICE as the primary source of power while the battery-powered electric motor acts as a kind of 'power boost' to assist during different driving conditions, like when the vehicle requires rapid acceleration.

 But many also offer an electric-only mode where the car can be forced into a mode where only battery power is used.

 Thanks to the relatively small size of the battery-pack, however, this EV mode typically only lasts a few kilometres.

 HEVs are becoming increasingly popular due to their ability to reduce emissions and save on fuel costs when compared to traditional ICE vehicles.

-These types of hybrids do exactly what you think they do: they plug in to an external electric power source to charge up their battery packs, rather than relying on other forms of energy-generating technology, like regenerative braking.
+These hybrids do exactly what you think they do... plug in to an external electric power source to charge up their battery packs, rather than relying solely on other forms of energy-generating technology, like regenerative braking.

-The battery pack and electric motor is typically a much more substantial part of a PHEV, meaning they’re bigger, heavier and take longer to charge compared to the smaller batteries you’d find in a HEV or BAHV.
+The battery pack and electric motor is typically a much more substantial part of a PHEV, meaning they’re bigger, heavier and take longer to charge compared to the smaller batteries you’d find in a HEV or mild hybrid.